sparkletron/colecovision_multicart/README.md

   - models, STL files for printing out cart shell.

 ## Detailed Information

-  Please navigate to docs/manual for in depth project documentation.
+  Please navigate to docs/manual or the github wiki for in depth project documentation.